-The argument n identifies which reference ellipsoid to use, with 1, 2 and 3 representing WGS84, GRS80 and WGS72 respectively; for the cases where the user elects to specify a reference ellipsoid, a is the equatorial radius (meters) and f is the flattening factor (a - b)/a, where a and b are the equatorial and polar radii; xyz is the observer's geocentric vector (meters); elong is the longitude (east positive); phi is the geodetic latitude; and height is the height above the reference ellipsoid (meters); j is the returned status, with zero indicating success.
+N identifies which reference ellipsoid to use, with 1, 2 and 3 representing WGS84, GRS80 and WGS72 respectively; for the cases where the user elects to specify a reference ellipsoid, A is the equatorial radius (meters) and F is the flattening factor (a-b)/a, where a and b are the equatorial and polar radii; XYZ is the observer's geocentric vector (meters); ELONG is the longitude (east positive); PHI is the geodetic latitude; and HEIGHT is the height above the reference ellipsoid (meters).
+J is the returned status, with zero indicating success.